 - Knife: To create the marbled effect by swirling the batters.

-It’s so easy to make these beautiful, swirly pumpkin cheesecake bars, despite them looking super fancy.
+It’s so easy to make these beautiful, marbled pumpkin cheesecake bars, despite them looking super fancy.
 All you have to do is fill a baked graham cracker crust with marbled cheesecake layer, then bake until set.

 Graham Cracker Crust: